Europe's bank test celebrations mask mounting challenges

 But the sector's long-term attractiveness has been damaged by revelations of extra non-performing loans and hidden losses that will dent future profits.

-The ECB said on Sunday the region's 130 most important lenders were just 25 billion euros ($31.69 billion dollar) short of capital at the end of last year, based on an assessment of how accurately they had valued their assets and whether they could withstand another three years of crisis.
+The ECB said on Sunday the region's 130 most important lenders were just 25 billion euros ($31.7 billion) short of capital at the end of last year, based on an assessment of how accurately they had valued their assets and whether they could withstand another three years of crisis.

 The amount of new money needed falls to less than 7 billion euros after factoring in developments in 2014, well shy of the 50 billion euros of extra cash investors surveyed by Goldman Sachs in August were expecting.
 That means existing investors will only be asked for a fraction of the demand they expected in order to maintain their shareholdings.